clarkfitzg/phd_research/milestones/proposals.md

 ## 1. Parallel data structure for code

 Represent R code in a data structure that exposes the ideal parallelism in terms of both data and task parallelism.
-The task parallelism and the data flows come through the

-so I would essentially build on this.
 The data structure should capture the semantics of the input R code.
 We should be able to make round trip
 transformations: input R code -> parallel data structure -> output R code.
 It's not necessary that input and output R code match.
-Indeed, the purpose of the data structure is to make the output R code more efficient in some way.
+Indeed, the purpose of the data structure is to change the output R code to make it more efficient in some way.

-This would be a useful conceptual tool because
+This would be a useful conceptual tool because it shows all possible ways to make high level code parallel.
+We can think of it as an intermediate representation of the code.

+Requirements listed in order of priority:
+1. Robust- Read any R code without parsing errors, and also write it out.
+1. Task graph- Capable of representing statement dependencies, ie. statement 9 depends on the result of statement 5.
+1. Extensible- can add extra information, ie. timings, classes and sizes of objects
+1. Extensible- supports optimization passes

+Non-requirements:
+1. Control flow- I'm happy to leave loops as single nodes representing function calls.
+They can be modified in optimization passes if necessary.

+### Prerequisites

-This can build on the following existing work:
+This can potentially build on the following existing work:
 - __rstatic__ provides type inference and data flow information through SSA .
 - __CodeDepends__ makes it easy to grab the functions that I'm looking for through the function handlers, but I've also written my own code to do